 For those who want a more encompassing view of the city there is Buttes Chaumont.
 It’s adorned with manmade grottos, beautiful stonework, and the sounds of water created by a 32 ft waterfall that cascades into the lake below.
 From here you can overlook the city while taking in the best of what nature has to offer.
-This is truly a picnic spot fit for the Gods – placed atop a hill is the Sybille Temple modeled after one found in Tivoli, Italy.
+This is truly a picnic spot in Paris fit for the Gods – placed atop a hill is the Sybille Temple modeled after one found in Tivoli, Italy.

 While Buttes Chaumont might worship the Gods, Parc Monceau was once frequented by the likes of Marcel Proust.
 Its picturesque setting was even the subject of a Monet painting.
 Within the grounds you can find an Egyptian pyramid, a Dutch windmill and statues dedicated to Maupassant, Amboise Thomas – even Chopin.
 It is open until 8:00pm in the winter and 10:00pm in the summer, creating the perfect atmosphere for a truly picturesque picnic under the stars.